-Jin focuses his practice on the energy and infrastructure sectors and has worked on a number of corporate and project development transactions in the Asia-Pacific region.
-He has experience working on matters in upstream and downstream oil and gas, power, infrastructure and project joint ventures and development, LNG and renewables.
-He also has contentious experience of shareholder and energy disputes, including in relation to LNG and power SPAs.
+Jin focuses his practice on the energy and infrastructure sectors and has worked on a number of transactions in those sectors in the Asia-Pacific region.
+He has experience working on matters in upstream and downstream oil and gas, power (both conventional and renewable), infrastructure and project joint ventures and development, and LNG.
+He also has some contentious experience of shareholder and energy disputes, including in relation to LNG and power corporate documents.

 Jin's experience includes advising:

 Jin trained at the London headquarters of a leading international firm and has been based in Singapore since 2014.
-Prior to joining Herbert Smith Freehills in 2018, he worked at the Singapore office of a US law firm.
+Prior to joining Herbert Smith Freehills at the start of 2018, he worked at the Singapore office of a US law firm.

 Jin has an LLB from the University of Warwick and an LLM from the London School of Economics.
 He is admitted as a solicitor in England and Wales.
 Jin is fluent in English and has working proficiency in written and spoken Mandarin Chinese, Bahasa Malaysia and Bahasa Indonesia.